fsprojects/FAKE/help/index.md

 	"Test"            // define the dependencies
 	   ==> "Deploy"

-	Run "Default"
+	Run "Deploy"

 This build script has two targets.
-The "Default" target has exactly one dependency, namely the "Test" target.
-Invoking the "Default" target (line 16) will cause FAKE to invoke the "Test" target as well.
+The "Deploy" target has exactly one dependency, namely the "Test" target.
+Invoking the "Deploy" target (line 16) will cause FAKE to invoke the "Test" target as well.

 ## Who is using FAKE?